repobee/repobee/docs/install.rst

 Requirements
 ------------
-RepoBee requires Python 3.5+ and a somewhat up-to-date version of git.
+RepoBee requires Python 3.5+ and a somewhat up-to-date version of Git (2.0+ to be on the safe side).
 Officially supported operating systems are Ubuntu 17.04+ and macOS, but RepoBee should run fine on any Linux distribution and also on WSL_ on Windows 10.
-Please report any issues with operating systems and/or git versions on the `issue tracker`_.
+Please report any issues with operating systems and/or Git versions on the `issue tracker`_.

 .. _pypi:

 Check your Python version
 -------------------------
 For RepoBee to run, you need to have Python 3.5 or later.
-On many operating systems, python is an alias for Python 2.7, and python3 is an alias for the latest version of Python 3 that is installed.
+On many operating systems, ``python`` is an alias for Python 2.7, and ``python3`` is an alias for the latest version of Python 3 that is installed.
 For this install guide, python3 is assumed to be a Python version 3.5 or higher.
 You can check the version yourself with:

 .. code-block:: bash

     $ python3 --version
     # or
     $ python --version

+Then, just use whichever of those Pythons claim to be 3.5 or higher.

 Option 1: Install from PyPi with `pip`
 --------------------------------------